 For a time, we lived close to California’s Monterey Bay.
-After a long day of hiking, we would stop off at one of the roadside artichoke farms for fried artichokes.
+After a long day of hiking, we would stop off at one of the roadside farms for fried artichokes.
 There is nothing like the smell of the beach, the fog rolling in, and the taste of farm fresh artichokes.

 Lemon Artichoke Asparagus Soup

 1 cup onion, chopped

 3 cups broth (I used 1½ cubes Edward and Sons Not Chick’n Bouillon Cubes + 3 cups water)

 2 cups fresh asparagus, chopped

 2 cups frozen quartered artichokes (I used a 10 ounce package)

 2 Tbsp lemon juice